GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-nim/blueprints/drugdiscovery/README.md

      ```bash

-    k create -f nim-bionemo-generative-virtual-screening.yaml
+    k create -f nim-bp-generative-virtual-screening.yaml

      ```

    > NOTE:
-   > The AlphaFold2 NIM requires downloading a large dataset and related files, and then loading the model for inference.
-This process can take typically between 1.5 hrs and 2 hours.
-Please be patient while the deployment completes.
+   > The AlphaFold2 NIM requires downloading supporting data from NGC.
+This process can take typically around 2-3 hours.
+Alternatively, you could copy the downloaded data into a persistent disk like NFS or Google Cloud storage bucket and use for future inference in few minutes.
+[Steps](#cache-alphafold2-data) outlined below.

    You can check the pods are in `Running` status: `k get pods` should list 3 pods: `alphafold2-`, `diffdock-` and `molmim-`.